Archakas

 Introduction

 Archakas lead worship services, perform ceremonies and rituals, and officiate at festivals in Hindu temples.
-They tend to the spiritual needs of approximately one billion Hindus worldwide (including 2.5 million in the United States).
+They tend to the spiritual needs of approximately 1 billion Hindus worldwide (including 2.5 million in the United States).
 The majority of archakas are male, but a growing number are female.
 Archakas are also known as pandits, pujaris, and temple priests.

 Quick Facts